Murderlust

 Story & Plot Summary: Murderlust

-Quick Plot Summary: Murderlust is a Thriller, Horror film that builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1985, Murderlust is a Thriller, Horror film directed by Donald M. Jones.
+The narrative builds tension through unpredictable twists and keeps audiences guessing until the final reveal.
+This summary provides a scannable look at the movie's central conflict involving Eli Rich.

 Ending Explained: Murderlust

-The final moments of Murderlust reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Murderlust reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Murderlust?